High-power Test and System Integration of Direct RF Sampling Based LLRF Control and Monitoring System for S-Band Accelerating Structures: System Integration

 Pulse to pulse fluctuation levels have been studied with 120 consecutive pulses captured in two different input power levels.
 Figure \ref{fig:f6} and \ref{fig:f7} show the average amplitude and phase of the pulses 2 and 5 \(\mu\)s, respectively.
 The mean values have been subtracted for easier visualization.
 The fluctuations in both amplitude and phase with 2 \(\mu\)s pulses have a higher frequency and higher absolute value than 5 \(\mu\)s pulses.

 The pulse to pulse fluctuation levels have been further studied by calculation of the standard deviations.
 For amplitude, the ratio of the standard deviation of the average values of all 120 pulses and the mean of all the average amplitude values measured in percentage is used for evaluation.
 For phase, the standard deviation of all the average phase values of 120 pulses is directly used for evaluation.
 Table \ref{tab:t1} summarized the fluctuation levels with input power at -13.05 dBm.
 The amplitude fluctuation level with 5 \(\mu\)s pulses is about 50\% lower than 2 \(\mu\)s pulses, and the phase fluctuation is approximately 42\% lower.
 The improvement can mainly be attributed to the longer averaging time within each of the pulses.
 Table \ref{tab:t2} summarized the fluctuation levels with input power at -7.15 dBm.
 The amplitude fluctuation level with input power at -7.15 dBm is approximately 25\% lower than input power 6 dB lower.
 However, the phase fluctuation at higher power is not substantially lower, especially with 5 \(\mu\)s pulses.
 An amplitude fluctuation level lower than 0.1\% and phase fluctuation level lower than 0.05\textdegree are generally sufficient for most linear particle accelerators \cite{c3_2025esppu}.
+The tests are performed in open loop setup, and we are developing the closed loop system.